ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ...
 ```
+{: caption="Example 15.
+Web app views and template locations" caption-side="top"}

 The following figure shows what the index view template when rendered
 and sent to the browser.
 If you are using `nodemon` you may have noticed
 that your browser refreshed when you saved your changes.

 ![uploadimageview](https://cloud.githubusercontent.com/assets/19173079/24822932/f087e44e-1bbe-11e7-9349-93ff489eeb36.jpg)
+{: caption="Figure 18.
+Your updated web app using templates and views for displays" caption-side="top"}

 In the next example, our view templates share HTML code between the
 &lt;head&gt;...&lt;/head&gt; tags, so we placed it into a separate
 include template (see figure below).
 This template (head-inc.ejs)
-contains a scriptlet for the page title on line 1.
-The title variable is
+contains a scriptlet&mdash;a binding for a JavaScript variable&mdash;for the page title on line 1.
-being set in app.js on line 12, and passed in as data for our view
+The `title` variable is set in `app.js`, and passed in as data for our view
-template on line 15.
+template in the line below that.
 Otherwise, we are simply using some CDN addresses
 to pull in Bootstrap CSS, Bootstrap JavaScript, and JQuery.
 We use a
 static styles.css file from our pubic/style sheets directory.